 Increasing the frequency of candle removal will go a long way to the improvement of the product yield.
 This must be done carefully so that dust from the crucible covers and the collapsing candle is not drawn into the hood system with the product.

 We have designed several manual and automated systems which may help with the control of candle formation during production both for retort and crucible type furnaces.

-Air entering the system will be cooler than air in the vicinity of the zinc vapor flame and will therefore be at a higher density.
+Air entering the system will be cooler than air in the vicinity of the zinc vapor flame, and will therefore be at a higher density.
 There will be a tendency for this air to fall with gravity.
-If the air happens to be in an area where zinc oxide particles are forming, these particles will get caught in a downdraft and will be deposited on the first inclined or horizontal surface it encounters.
+If the air happens to be in an area where zinc oxide particles are forming, these particles will get caught in a down draft and will be deposited on the first inclined or horizontal surface it encounters.

 By careful design of the area under the hoods, it is possible to minimize this material loss.
-This is an area where the furnace and the collection system are engineered as a complete system, which we do using CFD modelling of these flows before finalizing a design for a particular plant.
+This is an area where the furnace and the collection system are engineered as a complete system, which we do by CFD modelling of these flows before finalizing a design for a particular plant.